openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 ## Next steps

-The quickest way to deploy a function to the new instance is to grab one of the pre-built functions from the store; click either of the `Deploy New Function` buttons to access a list of these.
+The quickest way to deploy a function to the new instance is to grab one of the pre-built functions from the store.
+Click `Deploy New Function` in the UI.

 ![Empty OpenFaaS instance](/images/deploy-digitalocean-ansible/empty_portal.png)

 Why not use the fresh OpenFaaS instance in conjunction with the learning materials in the [OpenFaaS Workshop](https://github.com/openfaas/workshop/blob/master/README.md) to help accelerate learning around the project, its features and potential applications.
 Having already deployed an instance its possible to skip to the [OpenFaaS CLI](https://github.com/openfaas/workshop/blob/master/lab1.md#openfaas-cli) section in Lab 1 and then head straight into Lab 2.

-To keep in touch with future community led features then  subscribe to the [OpenFaaS youtube channel](https://www.youtube.com/channel/UCdKi97g5FmzvrmtIp9FyOVA) and be notified as new content is added.
+To keep in touch with future community led features then  subscribe to the [OpenFaaS YouTube channel](https://www.youtube.com/channel/UCdKi97g5FmzvrmtIp9FyOVA) and be notified as new content is added.

 ## Acknowledgements
-Thanks to [Marko](https://twitter.com/walokra/) for the [inspiration behind](http://ruleoftech.com/2017/dockerizing-all-the-things-running-ansible-inside-docker-container) the [Ansible Docker image](https://hub.docker.com/r/rgee0/ansible-playbook/).
+Thanks to [Marko Wallin](https://twitter.com/walokra/) for the [inspiration behind](http://ruleoftech.com/2017/dockerizing-all-the-things-running-ansible-inside-docker-container) the [Ansible Docker image](https://hub.docker.com/r/rgee0/ansible-playbook/).